meganz/MEGAcmd/README.md

  at 4:00 A.M.
 (UTC) every day.
 It will store the last 10 copies.
  Further info on backups [here](contrib/docs/BACKUPS.md).

-* You serve a location via webdav:
+* You serve a location in your MEGA account via webdav:
 ```
 webdav /path/to/myfolder
 ```